AScozzari/W3suitever1/replit.md

 # Overview
 W3 Suite is an AI-powered, multi-tenant enterprise platform designed to centralize and optimize business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
 Its primary purpose is to enhance efficiency, market responsiveness, and strategic decision-making through integrated workflow automation, intelligent routing, and an AI Voice Agent System.
-The platform aims to be a leading solution for businesses seeking integrated and intelligent operational management.
+The platform aims to be a leading solution for businesses seeking integrated and intelligent operational management with a business vision to provide a centralized and intelligent operational management system to increase market potential.

 # User Preferences
 - Preferred communication style: Simple, everyday language